wordswords/dotfiles/README.md

 ## VIM modelines and folds

-Several of my dotfiles, including the main deploy scripts, use modelines to setup some fold markers.
+Several of my dotfiles, including the main deploy scripts, use modelines to set up some fold markers.
 This allows for much easier organisation and navigation.

 Modelines are enabled by default with the security patch.